Caution Spoilers

 and it’s called… Glass Onion: A Knives Out Mystery.
 Why have you started crying again!
 Oh, wait.
 Anyway here’s what we know about the plot so far — it’s not shallot but it’s better than nothing: Detective Benoit Blanc travels to Greece to peel back the layers of a mystery involving a new cast of… Stop crying, Knives Out fans, we have a sequel title Read More

-Filed Under: Film News, Posters Tagged With: AAA, benoit blanc, daniel craig, glass onion a knives out mystery, knives out, rian johnson
+Filed Under: Film News, Pictures and posters Tagged With: AAA, benoit blanc, daniel craig, glass onion a knives out mystery, knives out, rian johnson

 Last Train To Christmas: The Hitman And Her meets A Christmas Carol meets Snowpiercer